-How We Addressed the Matter in Our Audit Matter in Our Audit We obtained an understanding, evaluated the design and tested the operating effectiveness of controls over the Company's goodwill impairment review process, including controls over management's review of the significant assumptions described above.
-This included evaluating controls over the Company's forecasting process used to develop the estimated future cash flows and management's review of the discount rate.
+How We Addressed the Matter in Our Audit We obtained an understanding, evaluated the design and tested the operating effectiveness of the controls over the Company's accounting for business combinations.
+Our audit procedures included, among other procedures, testing controls over the estimated fair value of contingent consideration and assets acquired, including the valuation models and underlying assumptions used to develop such estimates.